Embryo Grading Is One Way Embryologists Help Promote IVF Success

 The Ovation® embryologists have extensive experience with embryo grading and have advanced tools, such as high-powered microscopes, to accurately assess each IVF embryo.
 As they make their assessment, they rely on several factors to determine the grade of an embryo.

 - Blastocyst stage refers to whether a Day 5 embryo is expanding, hatching or hatched.

 - Inner cell mass (ICM) quality refers to the quality of the area that will become a baby.
-The embryologist will grade the ICM an A, B, C or D.
+The embryologist will grade the ICM as good, fair or poor.

 - Trophectoderm quality refers to the quality of what will become the placenta.
-Embryologists will also assign a grade to this that ranges from A to D.
+Embryologists will also assign a grade that ranges from good, to fair or poor.

 The goal is to transfer the embryo with the best quality.
 As a result, embryo grading is a very helpful tool when a physician is trying to determine which embryo to transfer.